anggavb/laravel-action-breeze/README.md

 ## Overview

-Laravel Action Breeze Weather is a modern weather application built with Laravel Actions architecture, featuring real-time weather data integration with a beautiful Vue.js frontend.
+Laravel Simple Weather is a modern weather application built with Laravel Actions architecture, featuring real-time weather data integration with a beautiful Vue.js frontend.
 This project combines the power of Laravel's backend capabilities with Inertia.js for seamless SPA experiences, styled with Tailwind CSS for a professional interface.

 ## Getting Started